methnen/m-chart/readme.txt

 * Line, spline and area charts can now use shared tool tips
 * Added language settings to allow things like setting the thousands seperator and decimal symbols
 * Switched to internal array_merge method in the theme code so we can recursively merge settings
+* Tweaked the theme code a bit so we can support older versions of PHP
+* Filtering `the_content` to now return chart code when appropriate
 * Updated Highcharts to the latest stable version (5.0.6)
 * Updated Handsontable to the latest stable version (0.29.2)